mlyzy/GREClue/README.md

 ### RQ3 Impact Analysis
 In the ablation experiment, four submodules are gradually deleted: (1) GREClue-Suspicion_List, (2) GREClue-K-medoids, and (3) GREClue-RMALL.
 * (1)GREClue-Suspicion_List: We replace GREClue with GREClue-Suspicion_List, which only inputs the sequence features of suspiciousness ranking lists into the entropy-based deep clustering model.
-  Please replace the build_items_from_raw method in Entropy-Based cluster/GREClue_code.py with the following:
+  Please replace the "build_items_from_raw" method in "Entropy-Based cluster/GREClue_code.py" with the following:
 ```
 def build_items_linear(seq_lists: List[List[str]], graphs: List[Dict[str, Any]],labels: List[int],sep: str = " [SEP] ") -> List[Dict[str, Any]]:
     assert len(seq_lists) == len(graphs) == len(labels), "length mismatch among inputs"